brownplt/B2T2/Competitors/TypeScript/Datasheet.md

 In general, constraints must be translated to type annotations.
 This part of translation is similar to the translation of TableAPI.

 In certain examples, sometimes explicit casts must be inserted to convince the type system.
-For details, please see the comments in [ExamplePrograms.ts](ExamplePrograms.ts).
+For details, please see the comments on `quizScoreFilter` and `quizScoreSelect` in [ExamplePrograms.ts](ExamplePrograms.ts).

 ## Errors